benedictaudeogu/Projects/gmail/readme.md

-# SUMMARY: This is a python script that deletes promotional gmails daily at 9PM EST using a cron job.
+# This is a python script that deletes promotional gmails daily at 9PM EST using a cron job.
 It uses the 'poplib' and 'schedule' libraries to connect to the gmail server and run the cron job respectively.

 ## How to use:
 1. Create an app password for your gmail account in order to use this script.